 Q. What is Amazon Elastic File System?

 Amazon EFS is a fully-managed service that makes it easy to set up, scale, and cost-optimize file storage in the Amazon Cloud.
-With a few clicks in the AWS Management Console, you can create file systems that are accessible to Amazon EC2 instances via a file system interface (using standard operating system file I/O APIs) and support full file system access semantics (such as strong consistency and file locking).
+With a few clicks in the Amazon Management Console, you can create file systems that are accessible to Amazon EC2 instances via a file system interface (using standard operating system file I/O APIs) and support full file system access semantics (such as strong consistency and file locking).

 Amazon EFS file systems can automatically scale from gigabytes to petabytes of data without needing to provision storage.
 Tens, hundreds, or even thousands of Amazon EC2 instances can access an Amazon EFS file system at the same time, and Amazon EFS provides consistent performance to each Amazon EC2 instance.
 Amazon EFS is designed to be highly durable and highly available.
 With Amazon EFS, there is no minimum fee or setup costs, and you pay only for what you use.

 Q. What use cases does Amazon EFS support?